jpic/django-zodb-light/README.rst

 --------

 - TransactionMiddleware that commits automatically, stolen from django-zodb,
-- ObjectMap that maps UUIDs and persistent objects, stolen from SubstanceD
+- ObjectMap that maps UUIDs and persistent objects, stolen from SubstanceD,
-- Simple relations API with RelationDescriptor,
-- Backward (reverse) relations support,
+- Relations:
+  - many to many,
+  - one to many,
+  - many to one,
+  - reverse (backwards),

 Information
 -----------